Tomash667/carpg/doc/script.md

 Properties:

-* bool lost_pvp - true if hero recently lost pvp.
+* bool lostPvp - true if hero recently lost pvp.
 * bool otherTeam - hero is in other team.
 * bool wantJoin - true when join team without persuading.
 * int persuasionCheck - skill level required to persuade to join.